Steve-Analyst/US-Debt-Tracker-Project/README.md

 # Conclusion

 I have attached the Summarized data (Excel Sheet) with the final product where you will be able to access the process used to arrive to the above results.
-You will find the data useful as it also shows the type of Pivot Table used.
+You will find the data useful as it also shows the type of PivotTables used.